great-expectations/great_expectations/docs/docusaurus/docs/core/set_up_a_gx_environment/_install_additional_dependencies/_amazon_s3.md

 ## Installation

-Python interacts with AWS through the `boto3` library. {GxData.product_name} makes use of this library in the background when working with AWS.
-Although you won't use `boto3` directly, you'll need to install it in your python environment.
+Python interacts with AWS through the `boto3` library. {GxData.product_name} uses the library in the background when working with AWS.
+Although you won't use `boto3` directly, must install it in your Python environment.

-To set up boto3 with AWS, and use boto3 within Python, see the [Boto3 documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).
+To set up `boto3` with AWS, and use `boto3` within Python, see the [Boto3 documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).

 1. Run the following code to verify the AWS CLI version: